-The College addressed the attainment gap between disadvantaged pupils and others in 2018 with Disadvantaged students making good progress well above the national average, + 0.22.
-Progress in 2019 was not as good but still well above the national for Disadvantaged students (-0.26 : -0.44) and much better than that of Disadvantaged boys.
+The College continues to address the attainment gap between disadvantaged pupils and others.
+In 2018 Disadvantaged students made very good progress well above the national average, + 0.22.
+Progress in 2019 was not as good but still well above the national for Disadvantaged students (-0.26 : -0.44) and much better than that of Disadvantaged boys and the grades awarded were very similar in 2020.
 Achievement in the 6th Form is very good as the 6th Form is fully inclusive in relation to access to A level study for those who achieve 5 GCSEs at grade 5 or above, which includes almost all Year 11 students.
 Standards in Key Stage 4 are good.
 Achievement has improved in A Level (GCE) Media Studies.